 In case you haven’t caught on yet, I REALLY REALLY love THIS fruit salad!

 ~eyes widen and mouth begins to water~

-You will need: Apples, Oranges, Grapes, 3-4 cans fruit cocktail (with juice), 1 Cup sugar, and 6 egg yolks (the yellow part).
+To make Grandmama’s Holiday Fruit Salad you will need: Apples, Oranges, Seedless Grapes, 3-4 cans fruit cocktail (with juice), 1 Cup sugar, and 6 egg yolks (the yellow part).

 Peel and chop apples.
 Place in bowl.

 Peel and cut up oranges.
 Cut oranges up over apples and stir so that the orange juice prevents them from browning.

 Cut grapes into halves.
 Place in bowl.

 Pour all of the fruit cocktail into bowl, juice and all.

 Drain juice from bowl of fruit into a sauce pot.